lharris421/man-lasso-to-boot/README.md

 # man-lasso-to-boot
-The manuscript repo for wether or not to boot
+The manuscript repo for whether or not to boot